-The main focus of GDPR is to protect the public by stopping unscrupulous companies collecting vast amounts of data on individuals that can potentially violate their right to privacy or be stolen by hackers and put individuals at risk of long-term financial or other damage.
+The main focus of GDPR is to protect the public by stopping unscrupulous companies from collecting vast amounts of data on individuals that can violate their right to privacy or be stolen by hackers and put individuals at risk of long-term financial or other damage.

-Something that cybersecurity professionals have been saying for years – security should never be an afterthought but, rather, built into the very fabric of technology.
+Something that cybersecurity professionals have been saying for years – security should never be an afterthought but, instead, built into the very fabric of technology.
 The old mantra “security should be baked in, not sprayed on” has finally become the law.

-This isn’t to say that the regulation forces companies to adopt certain privacy technologies, as it’s not the process of protecting data that’s important, but the result.
+This isn’t to say that the regulation forces companies to adopt certain privacy technologies, as it’s not the process of protecting data that’s important but the result.

 Every email and newsletter, like companies, send with commercial email marketing software has to include an easy way to opt-out and withdraw your consent.
-These opt-out pages can’t be obstructed by log-ins or ask for the subscriber to type in their own email address.
+These opt-out pages can’t be obstructed by log-ins or ask for the subscriber to type in their email address.
 It doesn’t matter if it is a big corporation or email marketing for your blog, we are all bound to the same regulations.

-All European citizens are now protected by the 8 GDPR rights that must be upheld by the organisation controlling or processing the data.
+All European citizens are now protected by the 8 GDPR rights that must be upheld by the organization controlling or processing the data.
 Companies must put systems in place that make it possible for data subjects to exercise their rights or risk fines for non-compliance.

 The full scope of GDPR and an organization’s full responsibilities can’t possibly paraphrase into a single article.
 This piece intends not to provide a definitive guide or legal advice.